-When performing olympic lifts which include a snatch, clean & jerk, push press, etc the wrists are stressed into what we call the extension position (See fig A.).
-Under extreme heavy loads an athletes form can be compromised which could result in a wrist injury or not completing the lift.
+When performing bench press or Olympic lifts which include a snatch, clean & jerk, push press, etc. the wrists are stressed into what we call the extension position (See fig A.).
+Under extreme heavy loads, an athletes form can be compromised which could result in a wrist injury or not completing the lift.
 Many athletes in CrossFit wear wrist wraps but understanding how to use them correctly is important.
 Fig A.

 1. Do I Wear My Wrist Wraps All The Time?

 No, I look at wrist supports like I do a back support.
 If you wear them all the time, you can develop weaknesses in your wrist flexor and extensor muscles.
 These muscles are what allow your wrist to bend forward (flexion) and backwards (extension).
 Look at some of the strongest athletes performing olympic lifts, are they wearing wrist wraps even at those extreme loads?
 No, they are not!
 It is good to have them but it is not necessary to wear them all the time.
 My opinion is a simple rule, anything less than 50% of your 1 rep max, I would advise that you don't use them.
 They are recommended to be used when you are training at or near your 1 RPM.